hasura/graphql-engine/docs/graphql/manual/how-it-works/metadata-schema.rst

 Whenever the schema of the catalogue is modified *(typically to support new features)* a new version of the catalogue is generated.

-The Hasura GraphQL engine automatically upgrades the catalogue version on startup whenever a new version is available.
+The catalogue version is upgraded automatically on startup if a new version is available during Hasura GraphQL engine updates.